quang-do-se/aws-certs/devops/tmp/study.md

 - Cloudwatch Metrics are grouped into `namespaces`.

 - We can create `metric filters` for a `log group` and then create `alarms` for those `metric filters`.
+  - The actual steps that happened:
+    1. Create a CloudWatch Logs Metric Filter (filter pattern)
+    2. Assign a CloudWatch Metric
+    3. Create a CloudWatch Alarm linked to the metric and use SNS as a target.

 - Scenario: Monitor your estimated charges using CloudWatch: https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/gs_monitor_estimated_charges_with_cloudwatch.html